Cecily Sidgwick biography - Chapter 5 - 'Vellensagia' Days - None-Go-By

 The purpose of the Clarendon’s move to Cornwall was to obtain some peace and quiet, away from friends and family and the bustle of the metropolis, so that they could think and write.
 The novel starts, "Two elderly people with moderate means and no incumbrances ought to be able to lead a quiet life.
 For a long time, Thomas and I had said this to each other, but we had not done it.
 We have no children of our own, but we have relatives and friends, and somehow or other we get mixed up in their affairs.
 We do not wish to be because by nature we are curmudgeons, but it happens." (p.1) They also hoped to be able to live more cheaply.
 "For a long time we had been living on the edge of our income, and edges are uncomfortable." (p.4) They had never heard of the art colony at Lamorna, largely because, at that time, it did not exist, and were more attracted by the climate.
 Their London acquaintances thought their projected move was madness and a well-known literary critic told Cecily that she was making a great mistake, "Cornwall had been overdone.
 Cornwall was banal.
 As a setting for a novel, it was unusable....
 You’ll have to use the dialect, and the dialect will pin you down." (p.6-7) However, they were not put off and on a windy day in March 1906, they left the comforts and bustle of suburban London, and, on a fine, warm spring afternoon, first set foot in their isolated and very basic new home on the road between, and almost equidistant from, Lamorna and St Buryan.

 In an article in the Cornish Magazine in May 1964, entitled The Valley of Blood, Frank Ruhrmund pondered over the meaning of ‘Vellensagia’, indicating that some people felt that ‘vellen’ could mean ‘valley’ and that ‘sagia’ had some connection with sanguine.
 However, he felt that it was more likely that the name was related to the ancient craft of fulling, as there were at one time three tucking mills on the Lamorna stream.
 In this case, ‘Vellen’ would be related to ‘Melyn’, which means a mill, whilst ‘sagia’ would be related to the Welsh word ‘sagio’, which means crushing.
-There were two further alternate explanations, based on the premise that the valley had been the site of bloody conflicts that had resulted in the stream being red with blood for several days - one where the battle was between the fleeing Cornish rebels and King Athelstan in 936 A.D. and one where the fighting was between King Arthur and a group of red-haired Danes, who had been in occupation so long that "the birds built in the rigging of their ships".
-Cecily was attracted by the battle explanation, but had Athelstan fighting the Danes!
+However, an alternative explanation was based on the premise that the valley had been the site of a bloody conflict in days gone by during which the stream had run red with blood.
+This is generally thought to have occurred in c.
+936 A.D. when King Athelstan is said to have slaughtered the remaining Cornish rebels who had arisen in revolt under King Howel following their defeat in battle at 'Haldon'.
+However, there are a number of scholars who consider the Athelstan Cornish campaign to be complete myth.

 Mary described Thomas as "a thin, tallish man with a saint-like expression that he thinks must have come on him gradually through being married to me: and even when he is out at elbows, he has a way of looking presentable." (p.27) However, like Alfred, he was also a pipe-smoking, chess-loving philosopher, who often lived in another world, was completely impractical in most respects and was very absent-minded.
 His wife commented, "When a man’s mind is eternally fixed upon Time and Space, it may be very bright up there, but here below it moves in a fog." (p.3-4) On another occasion, she commented, "I have never been able to get near the depths of my husband’s mind, but I often wish that it was in separate compartments so that I could tell him to shut off those he would not need."
 In addition to philosophy, Thomas had a passion for chess, and conducted games by correspondence - something that Alfred did with Thomas Gotch.
 These could last a whole year, and, on days when his opponent’s latest move was expected to arrive in the post, he was more than usually distrait.
 This combination of interests, which lifted him away from the real world, made life with him "a continual surprise.
 You never know what sort of hash he will prepare for you next." (p.4) For instance, on being asked, while in Penzance, to get either chicken or duck to feed a relative who had arrived unexpectedly, he arrived back with live chickens and live Indian runners!
 On another occasion, having stopped and taken out his shopping so as to adjust the basket on his bike, he cycled home, having left all the shopping on the pavement!